Paid Sick Leave

-- Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI recipients; and
+Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI recipients through July 31, 2020; and

 On April 8, 2020, Governor Cuomo directed the State Department of Labor to immediately make $600 in additional weekly unemployment benefits available to all New Yorkers.
-The additional benefits were included in the Federal CARES Act, but, unlike other states, New York began delivering the extra unemployment insurance to unemployed individuals before Federal funds are disbursed to the states.
-New York is also extending the period covered by unemployment benefits for another 13 weeks, for a total of 39 weeks.
+The additional benefits were included in the Federal CARES Act, but unlike other states, New York began delivering the extra unemployment insurance before Federal funds were disbursed to the states.

-Find frequently asked questions about the new Pandemic Unemployment Assistance and general information about Unemployment Insurance in the wake of COVID-19.
+Find answers to frequently asked questions about the new Pandemic Unemployment Assistance and general information about Unemployment Insurance in the wake of COVID-19.

 Special Enrollment Period for NY State of Health

 Uninsured New Yorkers can apply for coverage through NY State of Health or directly to insurers during a special enrollment period that ends August 15, 2020.
 If you lost employer coverage, you must apply within 60 days of losing that coverage.
 Because of a loss of income, New Yorkers may also be eligible for Medicaid, the Essential Plan, subsidized Qualified Health Plans or Child Health Plus.

 Telehealth Co-payments Waived

 If you are feeling sick, use telehealth services before going to the doctor's office, urgent care or the emergency room.
 Telehealth services keep you safer and those around you safer.